 - Manually graded questions: Short answer/essay, file upload

-- Consider what course content is available to students given their locations.
+- Consider what course content is available to students given their location.
 Don't assume all students have access to the same materials unless they are available online.

 - Consider what, if any, content should be visible after students complete an exam.
-Make sure to restrict the student result view of exam questions, responses, feedback, and correct/incorrect answers until after all students submit the exam.
+Make sure to restrict the student result view of exam questions, responses, feedback, and correct/incorrect answers until after all students have completed the exam.

 - Set extended time for students needing accommodations.

 The strongest approach to exam integrity is to design an exam experience that delivers variations of the exam to each student.
-(Unfortunately, the Respondus LockDown Browser is not available in a remote environment.)
 You can:

 - Shuffle question order so that students see the exam questions in a different order.

 - Shuffle answer option order so that answers and distractors appear in a different order, and optionally lock "all of the above"-type options.

 - Create a larger pool of exam questions and draw from an item bank; questions drawn from an item bank will be presented in random order.